 - They are slimy – If your mushrooms have been sitting in the refrigerator for too long and they feel slimy to the touch, then you know that they’re no longer fit for human consumption.

 - They have a noticeable odor – Fresh fungi have a light and very subtle scent.
 You would have to stick your nose right up to them to notice.
-If, however, you catch a whiff that leaves you cringing the moment you open the bag or container they’re in, then you need to throw them out.
+If, however, you catch a whiff the moment you open the bag or container they’re in, then you need to throw them out.

 - They look wrinkly – In some instances, instead of getting slimy or emitting a strong odor, they dry out and start developing wrinkles.
 While this is fine for mushrooms that have been dried properly, if you left them out in the open or the fridge for too long and they start to look shriveled, don’t risk it.
 Just toss them.